donadigo/TMInterfacePublic/docs.md

 - `press` - "presses" a provided key
 - `rel` - "releases" a provided key
 - `steer` - steers the car with the provided value
+- `gas` - accelerates the car with provided value
 - `speed` - sets the specified speed in-game

 `[value]`: the actual event that has to be injected, this value is dependant on the action declared: